Oskar123456/gamedev_eksamensproject_2025/README.md

 ## TODO:

-  - Spawn enemies in clusters, more types of ghosts.
+  - Spawn enemies in clusters, more types of ghosts [x].
-  - Enemy spawn weights, like with item drops.
+  - Enemy spawn weights, like with item drops [x].
   - A new type of enemy, different from the rest.
-  - More decorations, also in clusters, some wall decos.
+  - More decorations, also in clusters, some wall decos [x].
   - A new player attack and a new player spell.
   - Is currently possible to jump while attacking in same frame, maybe change.
   - ... rest of the game...